DamianMarkowski/Core-Data-in-iOS-10/README.md

 ### Prerequisites

-- XCode 8 and Swift 3
+- Xcode 8 and Swift 3

 ## License